azureossd/azureossd.github.io/_posts/2021-09-21-Deploying React.js application to Azure App Service with Azure DevOps-rule.md

 ![publish artifact](/media/2021/09/react_devops_demo17.png)

-set the “Path to publish” to build, so that our release pipeline will have access to the generated build.
+Set the “Path to publish” to build, so that our release pipeline will have access to the generated build.

 ![path to publish](/media/2021/09/react_devops_demo18.png)